just-enviro-econ/just-enviro-econ.github.io/_pages/activities.md

 <br>

-This site includes articles that describe classroom activities.
+This site includes articles that describe classroom activities or teaching advice.

 <details open>
 <summary>